Karalee - Barellan Point

 Recent residential development output has been above average within Karalee - Barellan Point when compared nationally

-Karalee - Barellan Point has averaged approximately 33 new dwelling approvals per year.
-Between FY-21 and FY-25, a total of 168 homes were approved, with an additional 14 approved in FY-26 to date.
+Karalee - Barellan Point had an average of 33 new dwelling approvals per year.
+Between FY21 and FY25168 homes were approved, with 18 more approved in FY26 so far.

-This results in an average of 6.2 new residents arriving per dwelling constructed over the past five financial years.
-The demand for housing significantly exceeds new supply, which typically leads to price growth and increased buyer competition.
+Each year, around 6.2 new residents arrived per dwelling constructed during these five financial years.
+This significant demand exceeding supply typically results in price growth and increased buyer competition.
 New properties are constructed at an average value of $220,000, below the regional average, suggesting more affordable housing options for buyers.
-Compared to Greater Brisbane, Karalee - Barellan Point has seen significantly less development activity, with 56.0% fewer approvals per person than the regional average.
+Compared to Greater Brisbane, Karalee - Barellan Point has significantly less development activity, being 56.0% below the regional average per person.

 Frequently Asked Questions - Development